dcbaker/piglit-vim/README.md

 Requirements
 ============

-This relies on a work glsl vim syntax file, vim does not include such a file.
+This relies on a working glsl vim syntax file, vim does not include such a file.

-I develop this against: https://github.com/tikhomirov/vim-glsl
+I developed this against: https://github.com/tikhomirov/vim-glsl

 TODO